 Objects > Security Profiles > DoS Protection

 DoS Protection profiles are designed for high-precision targeting and they augment Zone Protection profiles.
-A DoS Protection profile specifies the threshold rates at which new connections per second (cps) trigger an alarm and an action (specified in the DoS Protection policy).
-The DoS Protection profile also specifies the maximum rate of connections per second and how long a blocked IP address remains on the Block IP list.
-You apply a DoS protection profile to a DoS protection policy rule where you specify the criteria for packets to match the rule, and the policy rule determines the devices to which the profile applies.
+A DoS Protection profile specifies the threshold rates at which new connections per second (CPS) trigger an alarm and an action (specified in the DoS Protection policy).
+The DoS Protection profile also specifies the maximum CPS rate and how long a blocked IP address remains on the Block IP list.
+You specify a DoS protection profile in a DoS protection policy rule, where you specify the criteria for packets to match the rule, and the policy rule determines the devices to which the profile applies.

 To apply a DoS Protection profile to a DoS Protection policy, see Policies > DoS Protection.